ghurel-rh/servicemesh-2-rhsso-examples/README.md

 * have a RHSSO platform inside the cluster deployed using the RHSSO operator
 * have bookinfo service mesh application example deployed

-## Approach 1: Using Istio RequestAuthentication and AuthorizationPolicy Custom Resources
+## Approach 1: Using Istio native mechanisms for JWT-based authorization

 In this approach, access to the `bookinfo` application is restricted using Istio-related CRD [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) and [AuthorizationPolicy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) deployed in the cluster.
 A user can access the application by providing a JWT token in its HTTP request (through the HTTP Header `Authorization`).